Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/Placeholder.md

 - The average waiting time for service during the 4:00 p.m. – 8:00 p.m. time period and the average waiting time for service during the 8:00 p.m. – 11:00 p.m. time period.

 - The average system utilization, average length of lines, and average delay.

+## Evaluation ##

+# Project 3 (Extension)

+This project focuses on developing the following skills:
+1. How to structure \& create a simulation study;
+2. And learning how to use Monte Carlo Methods to build basic simulations.

+And this project relies on the following prerequisities:

+### Labs ###
+1. a
+2. b
+3. c

+### Chapters ###
+1. a
+2. b
+3. c

+# Project 4 (Fundamental)

+This project focuses on developing the following skills:
+1. How to structure \& create a simulation study;
+2. And learning how to use Monte Carlo Methods to build basic simulations.

+And this project relies on the following prerequisities:

+### Labs ###
+1. a
+2. b
+3. c

+### Chapters ###
+1. a
+2. b
+3. c

+# Project 5 (Extension)

+This project focuses on developing the following skills:
+1. How to structure \& create a simulation study;
+2. And learning how to use Monte Carlo Methods to build basic simulations.

+And this project relies on the following prerequisities:

+### Labs ###
+1. a
+2. b
+3. c

+### Chapters ###
+1. a
+2. b
+3. c